alondj/Mesh_R-CNN_Computer_Vision_project/README.md

 # Pixel2Mesh-Pytorch

-This repository aims to implement the ICCV 2018 paper: [Mesh R-CNN](https://arxiv.org/pdf/1906.02739.pdf) in PyTorch.
-The [official code](https://github.com/nywang16/Pixel2Mesh).
+This repository aims to implement the ICCV 2019 paper: [Mesh R-CNN](https://arxiv.org/pdf/1906.02739.pdf) in PyTorch.

 ## Requirements